steadylearner/blog/posts/Rust/How to deploy Rust Web App.md

   <img alt="Nginx from its website" src="https://www.steadylearner.com/static/images/post/deploy/nginx.png">
 </section>

 You are almost there.
-You could make it work with the documenations I gave you above.
+You could make it work with the documentations I gave you above.

 But following the post will save your time, so I hope you did not tweak anything from the default yet.

-You will se that is just the matter of **copy and paste** when you have [a real example][Steadylearner].
+You will see that it is just the matter of **copy and paste** when you have [a real example][Steadylearner].

 Refer to the code snippet below for Nginx save it in /etc/nginx/sites-available/ as your-domain.tld.conf